-Further information on the protection of IT equipment can be found in the Department of Home Affairs' Protective Security Policy Framework, Physical security for entity resources policy.
+Further information on the protection of IT equipment can be found in the Department of Home Affairs' Protective Security Policy Framework.

 IT equipment maintenance and repairs

 Maintenance and repairs of high assurance IT equipment

 Due to the nature of high assurance IT equipment, it is important that ASD's approval is sought before any maintenance or repairs are undertaken.